Statistical Efficiency of Score Matching: The View from Isoperimetry: Statistical cost of score matching: asymptotic results

 \subsection{Asymptotic normality}

-Next, we prove asymptotic normality of the score matching estimator and give a formula for the limiting renormalized covariance matrix $\Gamma_{SM}$.
-Asymptotic normality was proved in Corollary 1 of \cite{song2020sliced} --- we reprove it because in the context of exponential families, we will show and use a much simpler expression for the limiting covariance.
-Since the MLE also satisfies asymptotic normality with an explicit covariance matrix, we can then proceed in the next sections to compare their relative efficiency (as in e.g. Section 8.2 of \cite{van2000asymptotic}) by comparing the asymptotic covariances $\Gamma_{SM}$ and $\Gamma_{MLE}$. \begin{prop}[Asymptotic normality] As $n \to \infty$, and assuming sufficient smoothness and decay conditions so that score matching is consistent (see \cite{hyvarinen2005estimation}) we have the following convergence in distribution: $ \sqrt{n}(\tsm - \theta) \to N(0, \Gamma_{SM})$, where
+Next, we recall the asymptotic normality of the score matching estimator and give a formula for the limiting renormalized covariance matrix $\Gamma_{SM}$ established by \cite{forbes2015linear} (see also Theorem 6 of \cite{barp2019minimum} and Corollary 1 of \cite{song2020sliced}).
+Since the MLE also satisfies asymptotic normality with an explicit covariance matrix, we can then proceed in the next sections to compare their relative efficiency (as in e.g. Section 8.2 of \cite{van2000asymptotic}) by comparing the asymptotic covariances $\Gamma_{SM}$ and $\Gamma_{MLE}$. \begin{prop}[Asymptotic normality, \cite{forbes2015linear}] As $n \to \infty$, and assuming sufficient smoothness and decay conditions so that score matching is consistent (see \cite{hyvarinen2005estimation}) we have the following convergence in distribution: $ \sqrt{n}(\tsm - \theta) \to N(0, \Gamma_{SM})$, where

 \end{prop}